Trident's Rajinder Gupta set to replace Sanjeev Arora as AAP's Rajya Sabha MP

 New Update

-Chandigarh, Oct 4 (PTI) The ruling Aam Aadmi Party is likely to field industrialist Rajinder Gupta as its candidate for the Rajya Sabha bypoll in Punjab to be held on October 24, to fill the vacancy created by the resignation of AAP’s Sanjeev Arora who stepped down from the Upper House following his election to the state assembly.
+Chandigarh: The Aam Aadmi Party is likely to field industrialist Rajinder Gupta for the October 24 Rajya Sabha bypoll from Punjab, a seat that fell vacant after Sanjeev Arora resigned from the Upper House following his election to the state assembly.

-In a lighter vein, he replied, "I have been sent to the Rajya Sabha many times."
-The AAP chief said the party's political affairs committee would decide whom to nominate, but he is not going to the Upper House.
+Talk that Arvind Kejriwal might use the vacancy to enter the Rajya Sabha was laid to rest in June.
+The AAP chief said the party’s political affairs committee would decide the nominee and clarified he would not move to the Upper House.